Installation & Setup¶

 - CRITICAL: Now, update your

-to the absolute path of the shared library directory you created (e.g., the output ofpwd
+LEAN_AUTOMATOR_SHARED_LIB_PATHto the absolute path of the shared library directory you created (e.g., the output ofpwdwhen you were insidevantage_lib). - Confirm

 - Set